Markets

 Another interesting market comes in the form of binary options.
 Your job is to decide whether the underlying asset will finish above or below a particular price at a certain time.

-They appeal because they are an all or nothing trade.
+They appeal because they are an all-or-nothing trade.
 You know how much you will win or lose before you place the trade.
 So, if you want a straightforward market and instrument, plus access to global stocks with minimal capital, then binary options could be worth exploring.

 For further information, including strategy, brokers, and top tips, see our binary options page.